mini-kep/intro/specification/usercase.md

 ```

-We assume end-user is well-versed in FRED or quandl and for Russian or custom statistics he/she wants:
+We assume end-user is familiar with FRED or quandl and uses R or pandas for work.

+For Russian or some other custom statistics he wants:

 - a clean dataset with latest data from different sources
 - browse what data is available